usagi-f/sync-web-storage/README.md

 #### new SyncStorage.client(url, [opts])

 Pass the HTML file of Hub.
 Optionally override the timeout setting for async processing.
 The initial value is `5000`.
-In the sync-storage, the option is only that.
+In the sync-web-storage, the option is only that.

 ```js
 const syncStorageClient = new SyncStorage.client('https://store.example.com/hub.html');